highlight/highlight/README.md

 ## Contributors

-### Advanced Log and Trace Filtering
+## Enhanced Log and Trace Filtering

-We've significantly enhanced our log and trace filtering capabilities, allowing you to pinpoint issues with greater precision.
-You can now apply sophisticated filters based on custom record attributes, similar to the powerful filtering experience already available for logs.
-This enables granular control over your data, helping you quickly isolate relevant events and accelerate debugging workflows across your entire application.
+We've significantly improved our log and trace filtering capabilities.
+You can now apply powerful filters directly on record attributes, similar to how you filter logs.
+This provides unparalleled precision and control when investigating your application's behavior, enabling you to quickly isolate and understand specific issues or patterns within your telemetry data.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->